roysharon/uninums/README.md

 For further information on how these functions are implemented [see here](http://roysharon.com/blog/44).

-Using or modifying this project is subject to the [MIT License] (http://creativecommons.org/licenses/MIT/).
+Using or modifying this project is subject to the [MIT License](http://creativecommons.org/licenses/MIT/).